madainnovation/Jumla-Sign-Language-Annotation-Tool-By-Mada-Center/README.md

 ###### Step 2 - Enter the URL http://YOUR-IP/
 ###### Step 3 - You will see the Apache Home Page
 ### Step 4 - Install MySQL
 MySQL is a powerful database management system used for organizing and retrieving data.
-Itâ€™s more friendly with PHP Language.
+It's more friendly with PHP Language.
 ```bash
 sudo apt install mysql-server
 ```